Loirak Development - About UsLoirak -> About Us

 Ben Rhoades (Me) started programming at 11 on the TI-994A and quickly went from BASIC to Pascal, then later onto C, assembly and C++.
 My first released game was called NFighter (maybe I'll find a screen shot someday).
 NFighter was a 2D freeware stick figure fighting game akin to Street Fighter.
 It was posted to all the local BBS sites back in '93.
 At 17, I spent some time working for Galaxymall doing web devlepment.
 At 18, I left the web development business and went to work for Saffire making video games.
 The titles you will see me in the credits for are Xena Warrior Priness (N64) and Hotwheels Velocity X (GBA).
 Between 19 and 21, I took a two year break from normal life and lived in Poland for a couple years (Niech zyje Polska).
 Not really feeling challenged by programming, I decided to major in Electrical Engineering.
 I did an internship in Berlin, Germany doing contract design work for Airbus (related to the A380).
 Then after graduating from college, I was saddled with a choice of going to work at the Navy Space and Air Warfare Research Facility or doing CPU Design for Intel.
 Having always gotten in trouble for blowing stuff up or making nepalm as a kid, I decided it would be best to stay away from warfare.
-I currently work for Intel as a CPU Designer (Pentium D and Core i7) in Oregon or Israel.
+I spent 5 years as at Intel as a CPU Designer (Pentium D and Core i7) in Oregon or Israel.
 Languages I use or have used include asm (x86, arm, 6502), basic, c/c++, java, fortran, tcl, sql, perl, prolog, vhdl, verilog along with English, German, Polish and very basic Hebrew and Russian.
 I had an early midlife crisis and went to medical school eventually doing residency/specializing in ER.
 I spent some time in the Army including a tour in Afghanistan.